 There’s much I’m investigating and experimenting with lately.
 Lots of mixed media work on paper, and little on canvas, and in between it all some work on the iPad - good fun!
 It’s wonderful to have some work on the go, and ideas percolating, awaiting a brush or pen.
 And so exciting when they get...
 Continue Reading →

 Watercolour, ink pen, and a little art app media.
-Available as an Art card here.
 Enjoyed doing this flower series... may start another one.
 Enjoy your weekend!

 Ink pen, Inktense block washes, some pencil work, and gouache - on A4 Quill Kraft paper.
-Available as an Art card here.
-I’ve also printed this picture in pigment ink, with my inkjet printer, on A3 Canson 220gsm paper.
-And applied some coloured pencil to it.
-Thoroughly enjoyed Inktober, and the opportunity to use lots of line...
+I’ve also printed this mixed media drawing in pigment ink, with my inkjet printer, on A3 Canson 220gsm paper; and applied some coloured pencil to it.
+I thoroughly enjoyed Inktober, and the opportunity to use lots of line work -...
 Continue Reading →